Tools the Agent Knows to Reach For

 The elaborator needs to see every installed skill to pick.
 The unit needs to remember only the picks.
 Those are two different lifetimes, and the design has to honor that.

-Inventory is environmental.
-It changes when the user installs a plugin, edits .claude/skills/, or pulls down a new project.
-Persisting an inventory snapshot into the unit file would be wrong — six weeks from now somebody picks up the intent on a fresh checkout and the snapshot is stale fiction.
+Changes whenever the user installs a plugin or pulls a new project.
+Belongs to the machine, not the spec.
+Persisting it into a unit file would freeze stale fiction — six weeks from now somebody picks up the intent on a fresh checkout and the snapshot lies to them.

 This is the same pattern H·AI·K·U uses for everything dynamic.
 The model registry lives in the harness.
 The hat definitions live on disk.
 The studio templates live in the plugin.
 Selections — this unit gets Opus, this unit closes FB-03, this unit reaches for /test — live in unit frontmatter where the work itself lives.